 A 7km tunnel on the the Troll Peninsula.

 Siglufjörður, Troll Peninsula.

-Outside of the highlands we have also rolled along the southern coast, around the Snæfellsness Peninsula in the west, the Troll Peninsula (Tröllaskagi) and lonely Melrakkaslétta Peninsulas on the northern coast, plus touched on the West Fjords for a few days.
+Outside of the highlands, we have also rolled along the southern coast, around the Snæfellsness Peninsula in the west, the Troll Peninsula (Tröllaskagi) and lonely Melrakkaslétta Peninsulas on the northern coast, plus touched on the West Fjords for a few days.
 All these roads are sealed, so the riding is relatively easy, although in the northern part of the Melrakkaslétta the roads remain gravelled.
-The Melrakkaslétta area was the most isolated, and as it’s flat landscape is not quite so scenic, it was largely devoid of tourist traffic (actually pretty much all traffic).
+The Melrakkaslétta area was the most isolated, and as it’s a flat landscape it's also not quite so scenic but was largely devoid of tourist traffic (actually pretty much of all traffic).
 The Melrakkaslétta ends at the Hraunhafnartangi lighthouse just shy of the Arctic Circle - we reached there late one afternoon on our second trip after spending the previous two weeks biking steadily from the south coast.
-We thought that ‘running out of Iceland’ was a very fitting way to end our northern progress!
+We thought that ‘running out of Iceland’ was a very fitting way to end our progress north.